shoebot/shoebot/README.md

     cd install
     ./install_dependencies.sh

-    # Create a new virtualenv
+    # Create a new virtualenv using pypy
-    mkvirtualenv shoebot-env
+    mkvirtualenv shoebot-env -p `which pypy`

     # Install Shoebot in the virtualenv
     pip install -r requirements.txt